Ellwould/containerisation/README.md

 <br>

-## Also this repository contains a collection of containerisation methods within FreeBSD and Bash scripts for creating GNU/Linux containers (Tested on Ubuntu 24.04 LTS)
+## Also this repository contains a collection of containerisation methods within FreeBSD and Bash scripts for creating GNU/Linux containers (Ubuntu 24.04 LTS)

 <br>